niravcodes/niravcodes.github.io/_posts/2018-06-25-meet-mango.md

 This is the thing I am working on right now.
 A few cool things about mango:

-1. This is the first circuit board I have printed in my life.
+1.This is the first circuit board I have printed in my life.
 I did everything: cutting, filing, toner transfer and etching to create a nice circular board that fits in the watch.

-2. It will probably run for months on a tiny lithium battery.
+2.It will probably run for months on a tiny lithium battery.

-3. It takes input in a morse coded binary string with just one pushbutton
+3.It takes input in a morse coded binary string with just one pushbutton

 I have uploaded a pic of what I have so far below:
 ![A picture of various components of Mango]({{site.baseurl}}/assets/img/images/20180622_163330.jpg)